MindWrite: Reception

 In a survey of five Macintosh word processors, Compute!'s Apple Applications in 1987 wrote that MindWrite's "word processor is a pleasure in itself", and stated that the "excellent outline processor fuses directly with" it.
 The magazine criticized its slow speed, however, and suggested that customers might want to wait until bugs were fixed.

-A follow-up review of the 1.1 version in InfoWorld in 1988 noted the program was being repositioned from a power-user word processor to a power-user outliner with "word processing features" while raising the price to $295.
+A follow-up review of the 1.1 version in InfoWorld in 1988 noted the program was being repositioned from a power-user word processor to a power-user outliner with "word processing features" while raising the price to $295 from its original $125.
 They praised improvements in the outliner, rating most features as "very good" or "excellent".
 They continued to note the lack of spell checker and the poor overall speed, which they rated as "poor".
 They suggest the performance is usable for small one-page documents, but when it was "expanded to five pages, it was noticeably slow when copying text and saving files.
 At ten pages it was downright sluggish."
 This article went to press just as MindWrite 2.0 was being released, which added a 3rd party spell checker and numerous other features while claiming significantly improved speed.

 Ted Silveira reviewed 1.1 for MacUsers February 1988 edition.
 He praised the integration of the program and noted that 1.1 fixed most of the more noticeable bugs and performance issues in 1.0, while adding support for AppleShare networks and the Mac Lightning spell checker.
 He was particularly happy with the window management options, which allowed multiple open documents to be easily organized and moved about even if they were not visible at the time.
 The improved speed fixed the overall problem but was noted as still being slower than Word during scrolling and global reformats.
 It concludes that "1.1 is a major improvement over the problem-ridden 1.0 - it not only fixes the outstanding problems but also feels solid where the earlier version did not."
 It concludes "In short, for all its fancy footwork, MindWrite stumbles over details" and receives a four-out-of-five rating.

 In June 1987, InfoWorld published an article on the overall status of the Mac word processing market.
 By this point, Microsoft Word already held 56% of the market, with MacWrite at 31%, Write Now at 3% and MindWrite at 2%.
 All others together made up 8%.
 By the time 2.0 shipped in the spring of 1988, it was already seen as something of a minor story, being mentioned only in passing in a news item in InfoWorld.